brnhensley/GalacticAgeCalculator/README.md

 ## _Description_

-This is a web app that will calculate a persons age on different planets with different year lengths.
+The Galc (Galactic Age caLCulator) is a web app that will calculate a persons age on different planets with different year lengths.

 ## _Setup/Installation Requirements_